 A Raw file is a compressed lossless image file format that saves much more image data than a typical lossy JPEG.
 More data equals more editing flexibility.
-That means it’s far easier to adjust exposure levels, check white balance and manipulate colours when editing in apps like Snapseed, VCSO and Halide (take a look at our guide to the best photo editing apps and software).
+That means it’s far easier to adjust exposure levels, check white balance and manipulate colours when editing in apps like Snapseed, VCSO and Halide (take a look at our guide to the best photo editing apps).

 However, that comes at the cost of a bigger file, which if you’re tight for space on your handset, you might want to avoid for everyday use.
 Engage Raw shooting mode when you’re aiming for better quality editing controls or if you want to print your photos from that once-in-a-lifetime holiday.

 For photo editing in double-quick time, explore our roundup of the best free Photoshop actions.

 It might sound obvious, but when was the last time you turned your phone over and gave the lens a good clean?
 A simple wipe with your top will do at a pinch when you’re out and about, but it’s good to use lens cleaning fluid or glasses wipes every so often to lift residual dirt and debris.
 Natural oils from your hands build up on the lens during use, so they attract dirt and debris.
 This combination of dirt and oil can produce unsightly flaring, and at worst make your photos appear soft.
 Give the lens a good clean every few weeks to eliminate flare, improve contrast, and take sharper shots.